-1987 and its Rules, 1982 Compliance to conditions and emissions standards stipulated in the CFE and CFO.
-CFE and CFO: (i) diesel generators; (ii) hot mix plants; and (iii) vehicles emitting air pollutants.
-5 Environmental (Protection) Act, 1986 amended 1991 and the following rules/notifications: Solid waste and sludge generated at proposed facilities shall be disposed in accordance with the MSWM Rules.
-Compliance with noise standards Compliance to environmental standards (discharge of effluents) Restriction of activities (including construction, tree cutting, etc.) in the notified zones.
-There are no eco sensitive zones in or near the subproject locations.
-Applies to protected wetlands (Ramsar sites, wetlands in eco sensitive areas and UNESCO heritage sites & in high altitudes, and wetlands notified by Government of India) - Prohibits/ regulates activities within and near the wetlands.
+No. Legislation Requirements for the Project Applicability NoC / License / Permission requirement Movement) Rules, 2016 India) - Prohibits/ regulates activities within and near the wetlands.
 None of the subproject locations has protected wetlands.
 Rules defines and classifies hazardous waste provides procedures for handling hazardous waste.
 Requires Pollution Control Board's consent for handling hazardous waste.
 Procedure for storage of Hazardous wastes and provides procedures for recycling, reprocessing or reuse, important and export of hazardous waste.
-As Applicable to proposed subproject components.
 6 Contract Labour (Regulation and Abolition) Act, 1970; The Inter-State Migrant Workmen (Regulation of Employment and Conditions of Service) Act, 1979 Department of Labour, GoAP as principle employer.
 Contractor shall register with Labour Department, GoAP if inter-state migrant workmen are engaged.
-Adequate and appropriate amenities and facilities shall be provided to workers including housing, medical aid, traveling expenses from home and back, etc., construction/civil works.
+Adequate and appropriate amenities and facilities shall be provided to workers including housing, medical aid, travelling expenses from home and back, etc., construction/civil works.
 APIICs to obtain Certificate of Registration.
-Contractors to obtain
+Contractors to obtain license from is requried 7 The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996 and the Cess Act of 1996 Cess should be paid at rate not exceeding 2% of the cost of construction as may be notified The employer is required to provide safety measures at the building or construction work and other welfare measures, such as canteens, first-aid facilities, ambulance, housing accommodation for workers near the workplace etc. The employer has to obtain a registration certificate from the Registering Officer.
+Applicable to any building or other construction work and employ 10 or more workers Non

-7 The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996 and the Cess Act of 1996 exceeding 2% of the cost of construction as may be notified The employer is required to provide Applicable to any building or other construction work and employ 10 or more workers 8 The Child Labour (Prohibition and Regulation) Act, 1986 be employed or permitted to work in all the subprojects.
+No. Legislation Requirements for the Project Applicability NoC / License / Permission requirement 8 The Child Labour (Prohibition and Regulation) Act, 1986 No child below 14 years of age will be employed or permitted to work in all the subprojects.
 No child below 14 years of age will be employed or permitted to work in all the subprojects.
-9 Minimum Wages Act, 1948 All construction workers should be paid not less than the prescribed minimum wage Applicable 10 Workmen Compensation Act, 1923 ompensation for workers in case of injury by accident Applicable 11 Equal Remuneration Act, 1979 Equal wages for work of equal nature to male and female workers Applicable 12 AP State Environment Policy Follows the National Environment Policy, 2006 Project implementation should adhere to the policy aims Applicable 13 The Motor Vehicles Act, 1988 Standards for vehicular pollution and prevention control.
-The authority also checks emission standards of Applicable Registered vehicles, collects road taxes, and issues licenses.
+Non 9 Minimum Wages Act, 1948 All construction workers should be paid not less than the prescribed minimum wage Applicable Non 10 Workmen Compensation Act, 1923 Compensation for workers in case of injury by accident Applicable Non 11 Equal Remuneration Act, 1979 Equal wages for work of equal nature to male and female workers Applicable Non 12 AP State Environment Policy Follows the National Environment Policy, 2006 Project implementation should adhere to the policy aims Applicable Non 12 AP State Environment Policy Follows the National Environment Policy, 2006 Project implementation should adhere to the policy aims Applicable Non 13 The Motor Vehicles Act, 1988 Standards for vehicular pollution and prevention control.
+The authority also checks emission standards of Registered vehicles, collects road taxes, and issues licenses.
 In August 1997, the Pollution under Control Certificate (PUC) program was launched in an attempt to crackdown on the vehicular emissions in the States.
-All the vehicles that will be used in construction of the subprojects will have to comply with the PUC norms set down under this act.
+Pollution under control certificate is required for construction vehicle the vehicles that will be used in construction of the subprojects will have to comply with the PUC norms set down under this act.
+14 Coastal Regulation Zone (CRZ) Notification 6th January 2011 Central Government have declared the coastal stretches of seas, bays, estuaries, creeks, The main objectives of the Coastal Regulation Zone Notification, 2011 are: to ensure livelihood security to the fishing communities Naidupeta Industrial Estate does not attract requirements under CRZ Non